MS in Counseling (School Counseling with Embedded PPS Credential)

 School Counseling Concentration

-• The School Counseling Concentration is designed for individuals who seek to become elementary, middle, or secondary school counselors.
-This program meets the requirements for the K-12 California Pupil Personnel Services Credential, School Counseling (PPS-SC).
+• The School Counseling Concentration is designed for individuals who seek to become elementary, middle, or high school counselors.
+This program meets the requirements for the TK-12 California Pupil Personnel Services Credential, School Counseling (PPS-SC).
 Students in this program are prepared to function as key members of an educational team seeking to optimize children’s academic, socio-emotional, and career development.
-Students obtain the expertise necessary to lead the educational team in working collaboratively with a broad range of education and human service professionals, paraprofessionals, and community representatives to identify, develop, implement, and evaluate programs that provide key services to both the individual child as well as the systems and subsystems in which the child interacts.

 Students in the School Counseling Concentration who intend to be employed in California will need to obtain the Pupil Personnel Services Credential, School Counseling (PPS-SC).